rqlite/rqlite/README.md

 #### Read Consistency
 Even though serving queries does not require consensus (because the database is not changed), [queries should generally be served by the leader](https://github.com/otoolep/rqlite/issues/5).
 Why is this?
 Because without this check queries on a node could return out-of-date results.
 This could happen for one of two reasons:

- * The node, which still part of the cluster, has fallen behind the leader.
+ * The node, while still part of the cluster, has fallen behind the leader.
  * The node is no longer part of the cluster, and has stopped receiving Raft log updates.

 This is why rqlite offers read consistency levels of _none_, _weak_, and _strong_.
 Each is explained below.